Wormwood – Introduction, Benefits, Uses, and Side Effects of Artemisia Absinthium

 Intestinal Worms

 Wormwood was used by ancient Greek, roman, Arab, and Persian, physicians to expel intestinal worms.
-The flowering tops have been and are still, used in the Tibbi medicine in India as a drug to kill intestinal worms.
+The flowering tops have been and are still, used in the Tibbiti medicine in India as a drug to kill intestinal worms.
 They are usually powdered and administrated in 8 to 16-gram doses for roundworms and tapeworms.

 The oil distilled from the plant possesses the property to kill worms, mixed with eight times its weight of olive oil.
 It can be given in doses of 50 to 100 grams.
 An herb infusion can be used as an enema for killing worms in the rectum.